husteeri/python-usb-examples/README.md

 The primary drive behind this project was the ability to quickly test, debug, and even fully control these and similar hardware circuits directly from a PC.

+All the examples included in this repository demonstrate the usage of the `Bridge` class, which handles communication using a simplified and reduced set of methods.

 ## Serial port devices

 ### 7941W RFID reader/writer board